NextLevel/NextLevel/README.md

 ## About

-NextLevel was initally just a weekend project but has grown into a open community of camera enthusists.
-The software provides foundational components for managing media recording, camera interface customization, gestural interaction customization, and image streaming for iOS.
+NextLevel was initally a weekend project that has now grown into a open community of camera platform enthusists.
+The software provides foundational components for managing media recording, camera interface customization, gestural interaction customization, and image streaming on iOS.
 The same capabilities can also be found in apps such as [Snapchat](http://snapchat.com), [Instagram](http://instagram.com), and [Vine](http://vine.co).

-The goal is to continue to provide a good foundation for quick integration (enabling projects to be taken to the next level) – allowing focus to placed on functionality that matters most whether it's realtime image processing, computer vision methods, augmented reality, or even new cinematographic recording techniques.
+The goal is to continue to provide a good foundation for quick integration (enabling projects to be taken to the next level) – allowing focus to placed on functionality that matters most whether it's realtime image processing, computer vision methods, augmented reality, or [computational photography](https://om.co/2018/07/23/even-leica-loves-computational-photography/).

 ## Documentation